erszcz/msc-thesis/dfly-multiboot.md

 ## First stage: `boot0`

 The code contained in MBR is `boot0` - the first stage of the BSD bootloader.
-`boot0` does not know more than absolutely necessary to boot the next stage; it understands the partition table and can choose one of the four primary partitions to boot the later stage from.
+`boot0` knows nothing more than absolutely necessary to boot the next stage.
+It understands the partition table and can choose one of the four primary partitions to boot the later stage from.
-After the choice is done it just loads the first sector of that partition and runs it, i.e. it runs `boot2`[^ft:boot1].
+After this choice is done it just loads the first sector of the chosen partition and runs it, i.e. it runs `boot2`[^ft:boot1].

 [^ft:boot1]: Why not `boot1`? `boot1` actually exists.
              It is used when booting from a floppy disk,